rundexter/documentation/source/includes/_sdk.md

 $ npm install rundexter -g
 ```

 To get started you need to have a working installation of <a href="https://nodejs.org" target="_blank">Node.js</a>.
-We have certified the Dexter client tools for use in recent versions up to `4.1.2`, however, the modules need to be executable in AWS Lambda’s current NodeJS infrastructure.
+We have certified the Dexter client tools for use in recent versions up to `4.1.2`, however, the modules need to be executable in AWS Lambda’s <a href="http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html" target="_blank">current Node.js infrastructure</a>.

 ## Log in
 ```shell
 $ dexter login { your email }
 # Enter your password when prompted
 ```
-Before you do anything, you'll need to log in with your rundexter.com credentials.
+Before you do anything, you'll need to log in with your Dexter credentials.
 That lets us know who you are, so we can make the next steps happen.

 ## Make a key
 ```shell